Ph.D. in Chemistry

-The American Chemical Society and the Bureau of Labor Statistics predict job growth over the next 10 years, with annual job growth about 3% per year.
+The American Chemical Society and the Bureau of Labor Statistics predict continued strong demand the next 10 years, with annual job growth about 3% per year.
 Growth is occurring in fields such as petrochemicals, chemical manufacturing, pharmaceutical research, quality assurance and quality control.
 There is also a need for qualified university faculty to teach chemistry at community colleges, technical colleges, and undergraduate institutions.

-Industrial starting salaries, as reported by the American Chemical Society, are about $87,000 per year for PhD chemists.
-Starting academic salaries are between $60,000 and $80,000.
+Industrial starting salaries, as reported by the American Chemical Society 2015 ChemCensu, are about $87,000 per year for PhD chemists.
+Starting academic salaries range between $60,000 and $80,000.

 The Chemistry Department has the most modern analytical equipment in northern Ohio with state-of-the-art instruments for NMR, Mass Spectrometry, X-ray crystallography, and laser spectroscopy.
 We have an excellent track record of placing graduates in jobs with a 94% job placement on graduation over the past 5 years.
 Our continuing strength in research in the areas of synthesis, polymer structure determination, biomedical diagnostics, biological structure determination and electrochemistry make our program unique in northern Ohio.
 The research collaborations that the faculty members have with regional industries gives students opportunities for industrial research fellowships.
 Several of our students work or have worked with companies like Goodyear, OMNOVA, Lubrizol, and Dow Chemical.
 These fellowships provide students experience working in industry and is invaluable in helping them obtain positions after graduation.